 On the national level, PKP has adopted a literacy initiative to fulfill its mission: "To recognize and promote academic excellence in all fields of higher education and to engage the community of scholars in service to others."
-As part of the local chapter’s efforts to engage in "service to others," Thompson said she, as PKP president, asked all PKP members and other interested people to support the literacy project by donating new or like-new children’s books or by donating money for the project.
+As part of the local chapter’s efforts to engage in "service to others," Thompson said she, as former PKP president, asked all PKP members and other interested people to support the literacy project by donating new or like-new children’s books or by donating money for the project starting in 2003.

 Thompson said, "Our book drive could be the catalyst that stimulates a love of reading in some of these children.
 It would be great to know APSU had introduced them to the magic and wonder of books—a first step in their becoming lifelong learners."
-Those individuals interested in participating in this Halloween book drive deposited new or like-new books in the designated box in Woodward Library or take them to the Department of History and Philosophy.
+Those individuals interested in participating in this Halloween book drive can deposit new or like-new books in the designated box in Woodward Library or take them to the Department of History and Philosophy.

-When selecting books for donation to the Literacy Initiative, Thompson reminded everyone that G.H.O.S.T participants range in age from infant to 12 years—with most between 4-12 years of age.
-All books and monetary donations had to be received the day before the scheduled G.H.O.S.T. event.
-Monetary donations were sent to Dr. Linda Thompson, APSU School of Nursing, P.O.
-Box 4658, Clarksville, TN 37044.
+When selecting books for donation to the Literacy Initiative, keep in mind that participants range in age from infant to 12 years—with most between 4-12 years of age.
+All books and monetary donations have to be received the day before the scheduled annual G.H.O.S.T. event.
+Monetary donations made be sent to Debbie Shearon in the Department of History and Philosophy.